 Moving into academics, if making a career of your passion for environmental sustainability or advocacy interests you, the College offers two-year diplomas in Environmental Science and Environmental Studies, in addition to several courses focusing on the environment spread across many other programs.

-We also offer the Building Energy and Resource Management (BERM) program, which trains building managers in the areas of green technology and sustainable management.
+We also offer the Practical Energy and Advanced Knowledge (PEAK) program, which trains building managers in the areas of green technology and sustainable management.